ufs-community/uwtools/docs/sections/user_guide/yaml/components/make_hgrid.rst

 xbnds:
 """"""

 Specify boundaries for defining zonal regions of varying resolution.
-When --tripolar is present, also defines the longitude of the two new poles.
+When ``tripolar`` is present, also defines the longitude of the two new poles.

 ybnds:
 """"""